-There are three choral foundations (Christ Church College, Magdalen College and New College) which sing daily services during Full Term (Christ Church sings longer terms including Christmas and Easter).
-These three choirs and several of the mixed-voice choirs enjoy an international reputation.
-They also perform at concerts, tours, on radio and television, and make recordings.
-They comprise boy trebles (educated at the college schools) and adult male voices.
-At Christ Church and New College there are six “lay clerks” (i.e. paid singers) and six to eight choral scholars (or “academical clerks”).
+There are three choral foundations (Christ Church, Magdalen College and New College) which sing daily services during Full Term (Christ Church sings for longer terms including Christmas and Easter).
+These three choirs and several of the mixed-voice choirs enjoy an international reputation, and have busy schedules of concert performances, tours, recordings, and broadcasts.
+The choral-foundation choirs comprise boy trebles (educated at the college schools) and adult voices.
+At Christ Church and New College there are between six and eight ‘lay clerks’ (i.e. paid singers) and six to eight choral scholars (or ‘academical clerks’).
 At Magdalen College, there are up to three lay clerks and nine choral scholars.
-There are specific vacancies for altos (countertenors), tenors and basses (including baritones).
-The musical directors of the choral foundations and several of the mixed-voice choirs are senior members of the University, as are the musical directors of The Queen’s College and Merton, which also undertake concert tours and recordings.
-At Queen’s and Merton, as at most other colleges, services are sung two or three times a week.
+There are specific vacancies for altos, tenors, and basses (including baritones).
+The musical directors of the choral foundations and several of the mixed-voice choirs are senior members of the University.
+Among the mixed-voice choirs, Queen’s, Merton, and Exeter sing three services a week in term-time, and most of the other mixed-voice choirs sing one or two services at week.
 At Worcester College there are boy trebles, in addition to sopranos.
-At all colleges, except the choral foundations, choral awards are offered to sopranos, contraltos, altos, tenors and basses.
+At all colleges, except the choral foundations, choral awards are offered to sopranos, altos, tenors and basses.

 Many other colleges offer opportunities to sing in their college choirs, but do not participate in the choral-awards scheme.
 Please see individual college websites for details.